ubercomrade/esdeg/README.md

 _Timing from 10 seconds to 5 minutes_

 ````
-sage: ESDEG.py set [-h] [-p PARAMETER] [-f FORMAT] [-c CONTENT] set matrices N output
+usage: ESDEG.py set [-h] [-v VISUALIZATION] [-p PARAMETER] [-c CONTENT] set matrices N output

 positional arguments:
   set                   File with list of genes.
 Genes must be in Ensemble format (ensemble gene IDS)
   matrices              Path to prepared data base of matrices
-  N                     Organism (hg38, mm10, tair10)
+  N                     Organism (hg38, mm10, tair10, rnor6)
   output                Path to write table with results

 options:
   -h, --help            show this help message and exit
+  -v VISUALIZATION, --visualization VISUALIZATION
+                        Path to write interactive picture in HTML format (path/to/pic.html). if '--v' is given, then ESDEG creates
+                        picutre.
+By default it isn't used
   -p PARAMETER, --parameter PARAMETER
                         Parameter estimated in test (enrichment or fraction), default= enrichment
   -c CONTENT, --content CONTENT
                         The maximal GC content difference between promoters of foreground and background in Monte Carlo algorithm.
+Range
-Range of possible threshold [0.01 ..
+                        of possible threshold [0.01 ..
 1.0].
-If threshold is equal to 1.0 then GC content is not taken into
+If threshold is equal to 1.0 then GC content is not taken into account.
+In
-                        account.
-In this case (thr = 1.0) algorithm works faster.
+                        this case (thr = 1.0) algorithm works faster.
 Default= 0.3.
 ````

 #### Required arguments description